Define a solid foundation for the digital transformation of the front end of your business.

 Document your ideal customer profiles (ICP) and develop detailed buyer personas.
 Define what differentiates you from competitors.
 What value do you have that no price-shaving rival can copy?

-A strategy-first approach turns marketing from a scattergun into a precision tool, laying the groundwork for a marketing engine built to deliver ROI, not just activity.
+A strategy-first approach turns marketing activity from a scattergun into a precision tool, laying the groundwork for a marketing engine built to deliver ROI, not just activity.

 2. Lead qualification: your first indicator of future ROI